Construction still in progress in Belem as Brazil readies to host COP30

 The lawsuit targets four Times reporters: Peter Baker, Russ Buettner, Susanne Craig, and Michael S. Schmidt, and focuses on a series of articles and a book titled Lucky Loser, which Trump claims portrayed him as having squandered his inheritance and misrepresented his business history.

-Trump alleges that the Times engaged in a "fact-free narrative" to damage his reputation and hinder his political prospects.
+Trump alleges that the New York Times engaged in a "fact-free narrative" to damage his reputation and hinder his political prospects.
 He specifically criticizes the newspaper's endorsement of Democratic nominee Kamala Harris in the 2024 election, describing it as "deranged" and part of a broader effort to undermine his campaign.

-This lawsuit is part of a series of legal actions Trump has taken against media organizations he perceives as hostile.
+This lawsuit is part of a series of legal actions Trump has taken against media organisations he perceives as hostile.
 Earlier this year, he filed lawsuits against ABC News and CBS News' "60 Minutes," both of which were settled out of court.
 Trump also sued The Wall Street Journal and media mogul Rupert Murdoch over a story reporting on his ties to convicted sex offender Jeffrey Epstein.

 At least eight people have died and more than 90 others were injured following a catastrophic gas tanker explosion on a major highway in Mexico City’s Iztapalapa district on Wednesday, authorities confirmed.